KPR's Parent Conference Goes Virtual for 2020

-Dr. Russell is a clinical psychologist, well known and engaging speaker, and co-author of the book Drop the Worry Ball: How to Parent in the Age of Entitlement.
+A Toronto-based clinical psychologist, Dr. Russell is also a well known and engaging speaker, and co-author of the book Drop the Worry Ball: How to Parent in the Age of Entitlement.

 2019 Parent Conference - The Risk-Taker's Advantage: How to Make Kids More Resilient by Not Bubblewrapping Them